-&lt;sup>12 David Hladick, "Cahill OK Due on Bill," The Evening Times, April 17, 1973.
+12 "Cahill OK Due on Bill," The Evening Times, April 17, 1973.

-&lt;sup>13 Time Magazine, "Corruption: Busting Public Servants," April 23, 1973.
+13 "Corruption: Busting Public Servants," Time Magazine, April 23, 1973.

-May 3, 1973 are Chairman Frank Reiche, former Congresswoman Florence Dwyer, former Administrative Judge Sidney Goldman, and Judge Bartholomew Sheehan.
-14 The Commission hires David Norcross as its first executive director and Edward Farrell as its first legal counsel.
+April 24, 1973- The New Jersey Campaign Contributions and Expenditures Reporting Act (The Act- Chapter 83) is signed into law by Governor William Cahill, creating the four-member Election Law Enforcement Commission.
+The initial members sworn into office on May 3, 1973 are Chairman Frank Reiche, former Congresswoman Florence Dwyer, former Administrative Judge Sidney Goldman, and Judge Bartholomew Sheehan.14 The Commission hires David Norcross as its first executive director and Edward Farrell as its first legal counsel.

 June 10, 1973- Donald Herzberg, director of the Eagleton Institute of Politics, predicts that The Act will have a dramatic impact in New Jersey politics.
 "It's the toughest disclosure law in the United States."
+15

 August 8, 1973- Renowned campaign finance expert Herb Alexander, a consultant to ELEC during its early days, calls the new law a national model.
 "In many respects, it's about the best state law in the country...Once the Commission gets operating, it will bring increased levels of confidence to the public."
+16